pbaljet/CPSC-4970/docs/modules/m0/structure.md

   and references to associated readings from textbooks.
 - **Lectures:** Links to complete instructional videos tied to the lecture notes.
-- **Assignments:** One or more activities designed to help you put into practice the topics being presented in the notes.
+- **Module Assignments:** One or more activities designed to help you put into practice the topics being presented in the notes.
-- **Project Assignment:** An assignment that builds on the previous project assignment in building a secure software development pipeline
+- **Quiz:** Short test on the material covered in the lectures, slides, and readings for the module.
 - **Summary:** A brief recap of what was covered in the module.

 In addition to these common elements, Module 4 and 7 have: